-Free Trade Day emphasizes what the world would look like without tax and trade barriers.
+As globalization continues to impact the way economic life works, Free Trade Day emphasizes what the world would look like without tax and trade barriers.
 It also aims to help encourage people to learn about this kind of economic thought and its social impacts.

 History of Free Trade Day

-Historically, the Free Trade movement began during the 19th century when trade was a diverse issue in American politics.
-High tariffs began to take place during the time of the Civil War when northern traders wanted to protect their trade from the southern competition.
-The southern trades opted for open trade policies to export cotton.
-Free trade truly didn’t begin as a concept until the 1980s with the Free Trade Agreement.
+Historically, the concept of Free Trade was founded by a variety of figures in the 18th century, including Scotsman, Adam Smith.
+However, the Free Trade movement in the US began during the 19th century when trade was a diverse issue in American politics.
+High tariffs and fees began to take place during the time of the Civil War, in the early 1860s, when northern traders wanted to protect their trade from the southern competition.
+The southern trades opted for open trade policies to export their cotton to benefit their businesses.

+But free trade in North America didn’t officially begin as a concept until more than a century later in the 1980s with the North American Free Trade Agreement (NAFTA).
 The advances towards the idea of free trade came from the rate of tariff falling due to interest in foreign trade and the post-war economy of World War II.